-Pumpkin makes tasty treats for fall and holiday gatherings.
+Pumpkin can be made into tasty treats for fall and holiday gatherings.
 From classic pumpkin pie to bread, cake, muffins, bars and cheesecake, browse our collection of pumpkin dessert recipes for endless inspiration.

 I based this recipe on one my grandmother used to make—so sweet memories are baked into every bar.
 When making the frosting, carefully watch the butter and remove it from the heat as soon as it starts to brown.
 Do not use margarine.—Mary Wilhelm, Sparta, Wisconsin